dmccreary/geometry-course/docs/sims/circle-area-explorer/index.md

 ### Features:

-1.  **Interactive Radius Slider**:
+1.  **Interactive Radius Slider and Direct Manipulation**:

--   Adjusts the circle radius dynamically.
+- Adjusts the circle radius dynamically by allowing you to drag the radius or change the slider
--   Updates the area calculation and display.
+- As you change the radius, the labels for radius and the area calculations are displayed

-3.  **Toggle Graph Button**:
+- You can turn on a graph to the right of the circle to display the relationship between the radius and the area

-Toggles the visibility of the graph plotting the relationship between radius and area.4.  **Graph**:
+- You can show the quadratic shape of the curve

 Illustrates how the area of the circle grows quadratically with increasing radius.